Trudeau cabinet minister resigns amid controversy

 TORONTO — Canada’s former justice minister announced Tuesday that she was quitting Prime Minister Justin Trudeau’s Cabinet — a move that follows allegations Trudeau’s office pressured her to avoid prosecuting a major Canadian engineering firm.

-Veterans Affairs Minister Jody Wilson-Raybould released a letter announcing her resignation but gave no reasons.
+Veterans Affairs Minister Jody Wilson-Raybould released a letter announcing her resignation.
 She had been demoted from the post of justice minister last month.

 The Globe and Mail newspaper reported last week that Trudeau or his staff pressured her to arrange a deal with Montreal-based SNC-Lavalin that would let it avoid criminal prosecution on allegations of corruption involving government contracts in Libya.